 - COBRA – looks to the COBRA Log

 - Do not reset Change Log when this export executes

 - When enabled, it will not close out any log whether the file is set up as Full or Change.

 - Reset all records in Change Log when this export executes

-- This option is useful for benefit-based data types.
-When selected, dependents terminating from an employee's coverage will appear on the file if a dependent record is configured in the export.
+- When selected, dependents terminating from an employee's coverage will appear on the file if a dependent record is configured in the export.
 When this is option is not selected, dependents terminating from an employee's coverage will not populate on the file.

-This field is a calendar date field.
-The effective date entered should be used when executing the export manually.
-The date entered may include or exclude data from the file depending on the data type of the file.
-Select data types require both an effective date and an expiration date, allowing the export to pull data from a specified date range.
+Select data types require both an effective date and an end date, allowing the export to pull data from a specified date range.

-- Run as the first of the following month
+- Run as of the first of the following month

 - Run as of the scheduled date

 - For example, if the export is scheduled for 02/20/2015 then it will execute with records that are effective as of 02/20/2015.